ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Thanks
 * DonutStopGaming for the many nights spent pair reversing and all the contributions to this project
 * TryTwo for extremely useful new debugging features in Dolphin
-* aldelaro5 for Dolphin Memory Engine
+* aldelaro5 & contributors for Dolphin Memory Engine
 * igorseabra4 and Sewer56 for Heroes and Shadow file reversing work & editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
 * LimblessVector for Shadow file reversing work (HeroesPowerPlant, DME Memory List)
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
-* Heroes Hacking Central (&Shadow) for keeping us insane during this project
+* Heroes Hacking Central for keeping us insane during this project
 * metaconstruct, UnclePunch, psiLupan, and DRGN of the SmashBoards / Melee Hacking Community for MCM and assistance with DOL expansion & modification